-- Add up to 32 Crystalfontz WR-DOW-Y17 cables with DOW (Dallas One-Wire) DS18B20 temperature sensors.
+- Add up to 32 Crystalfontz WR-DOW-Y17 cables with DOW (Dallas 1-Wire) DS18B20 temperature sensors.
 Monitor temperatures at up to 0.5°C absolute accuracy. - For ATX power supply control functionality when connected to a SCAB, buy the WR-PWR-Y14 ATX power cable. - For more information, see ATX Power Supply (Pg.
-37) and the SCAB Data Sheet on our website. - ☐ Factories have ISO certification. - □ RoHS and REACH Certificates of Compliance are available on our website as PDF files.
-The downloadable files are found under the Doc/Files tab on the part number page for which they apply. - ☐ If you need a CE or MET (UL type) approved module, please see our XES635 USB family.
+37) and the SCAB Data Sheet on our website. - ☐ To download the most current Certificate of Compliance for ISO, RoHS, and REACH, go to the module's Doc/Files tab on the part number's website page. - ☐ If you need a CE or MET (UL type) approved module, please see our XES635 USB family.
 The CFA635-xxx-KL does not have CE certification because it is not an end product.
 The module requires power and communications from another system in order to operate.